stochasticquant/Ansible-project/README.md

 # Ansible-project

-Use of Ansible with Azure deployments
+Use of Ansible to configure linux VM's